 WHAT IS A PAYMENT SCHEDULE FOR A LONG-TERM HOLIDAY PRODUCT?

-The Regulations explain how a payment schedule should be set out by a trader.
-Payments must be divided into equal, yearly instalments - taking account of the length of the contract - and the schedule must be given to you.
+The Regulations explain how a payment schedule must be set out by a trader.
+Payments must be divided into equal, yearly instalments (taking account of the length of the contract) and the schedule must be given to you.
 The trader must send you a request for payment at least 14 days before it is due.
 If a trader fails to comply, a criminal offence is committed.
-You can report an offence by contacting the Citizens Advice consumer service.
+You can report an offence by contacting the Citizens Advice consumer service / Advice Direct Scotland.

 I HAVE BEEN MISLED, WHAT CAN I DO?